ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

     - Authentication in Safari forces the user to leave the app
     - Safari tabs cannot be controlled from the app

 * If calling the default browser for front-channel communications is not acceptable, enabling persistent cookies for session management could be an option in the authorization server configuration.
-This will allow for sharing authentication state in the iOS in-app browser tabs.
+This will allow for sharing the authentication state in the iOS in-app browser tabs.
 An example of this approach is described in the [Enabling Persistent Cookies in ForgeRock Access Management](#implementing-persistent-cookie-authentication-in-am) section.

     PROS:
     - Supported with "out of the box" configuration of AppAuth for iOS